tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/smart-contracts.md

 <ExpansionPanel title="The beginnings of smart contracts">

 Let us backtrack to the 1990's when Nick Szabo first used the term smart contract in his [*Formalizing and Securing Relationships on Public Networks*](https://journals.uic.edu/ojs/index.php/fm/article/view/548/469).
 In his paper, Szabo introduces the possibility of efficiently transferring automated traditional contracts from common law into distributed protocols, especially in conjunction with digital transactions.
 He uses the example of a vending machine to break his proposition down into a real-life scenario.

-The vending machine is a contract with bearer: Those with a sufficient amount of coins can engage in an exchange and receive the goods offered.
+The vending machine is a contract with bearer: those with a sufficient amount of coins can engage in an exchange and receive the goods offered without the need for an actual person to take the money and hand over the item.
+Smart contracts in blockchain serve that same purpose but are much more versatile.

 <HighlightBox type="docs">